mark-durbin-ucf/git-novice/_episodes/09-conflict.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons would make for interesting tides, if the planet had oceans
-But the Mummy will appreciate the lack of humidity
+The lack of humidity is good for my hair
-This line added to Wolfman's copy
+This line added to collaborator's copy
 ~~~
 {: .output}